top of page

 Jon's entire PIP mobility component is allocated towards the Motability car.
 The Care Act statutory guidance Annex C 40(c)(xii) clearly states that "other transport costs necessitated by illness or disability, including costs of transport to day centres, over and above the mobility component of DLA or PIP, if in payment and available for these costs." should be considered as DRE.

-In Jon's case, he utilises his entire mobility component for the Motability car, leaving fuel costs as additional, disability-related transportation expenses that need to be factored into his DRE calculations.
-Jon heavily depends on his Motability car for daily activities such as shopping, attending doctor and hospital appointments, and commuting to his day centre, and college.
+In Jon's case, he utilises his entire mobility component for the Motability car, leaving fuel costs as additional, disability-related transportation expenses that must be factored into his DRE calculations.
+Jon heavily depends on his Motability car for daily activities such as shopping, attending doctor and hospital appointments, commuting to his day centre, and college.
 Jon depends on his car to maintain his social life, which fosters independence, promotes wellbeing and reduces isolation.
 Thus, the cost of petrol for his Motability car must be considered an additional expense that is necessary due to his disability.
 It's important to note that the petrol being claimed is only used when driving for Jon's disability-related needs.

 Yours faithfully,